meleu/RetroPie-joystick-selection/README.md

 # RetroPie-input-selection
-A script to let the user choose the controllers to use for players 1-4 in RetroArch.
+A script to let the user choose the controllers to use for RetroArch players 1-4.
 It shows several user-friendly dialog boxes to perform this task.

 This was made for use with RetroPie [https://retropie.org.uk/].